 He’s tailored a killer leg day routine for Alice to build up her strength and stability — she performed each of the exercises below for 3 sets of 12 reps.

 Sylvain says: “Good for glutes, quadriceps, hip flexors and calves, which are the muscles we use to take off and land any jump.”

 Explosive Squat Jumps

 Sylvain says: “Again, this is a great exercise to reinforce your quadriceps, glutes, hamstrings and core which are the main muscles used on the ice.”

 Sylvain says: “This machine targets a lot of the main muscles in your legs.
 I’ve started Alice off at a fairly low weight, but we’ll be ramping things up soon.”

-Sylvain says: “These are another good exercise for targetting the hamstrings, and they also help to build knee stability and muscle balance, which are very important for skating. ”
+Sylvain says: “These are another good exercise for targeting the hamstrings, and they also help to build knee stability and muscle balance, which are very important for skating.”

 Sylvain says: “These are a great finisher for the end of a leg workout.
 They may look easy, but you’ll feel the burn after just a few reps.”

 What can Alice expect from the training programme you’re putting together for her?

 Alice can expect to lose weight and tone up, all while improving her strength and her cardiovascular system.
 She will be developing new skills on the ice which will improve her coordination, but also improve her general fitness level.